 When will my mortgage lender release the funds?

-The mortgage will be requested from the lender by your solicitor.
-It usually takes around 4-5 working days for the lender to release the money being lent.
+The funds from your mortgage will be requested from the lender by your solicitor.
+It usually takes around 4-5 working days for the lender to release the money.
 Your solicitor will take this time into account when advising you of the earliest possible completion date.

 When do I need to arrange insurance?

-We recommend organising home and contents insurance shortly before you sign the contract.
-Davis Tate has an Insurance Services department who offer a range of competitive products from a panel of lenders.
-To keep things easy, we’ll be in contact with you to discuss your needs.
-Don’t forget, you need all insurance policies to begin from the exchange of contract date.
+We recommend organising home and contents insurance shortly before you sign the contract and all insurance policies should begin from the exchange of contract date.

 You should also consider organising mortgage protection so that your family isn't pressured to cover your mortgage in the worst case scenario of illness or death.
 This should be arranged when you complete your mortgage application.